rongxiao2014/ONNX-helpers/README.md

 * read_onnx.py\
 Get a dictionary of weights from an onnx file
 * check_compatibility.py\
-Check if two onnx files have the underlying computational graph and operators
+Check if two onnx files have the same underlying computational graph and operators